Big Brain Academy (video game)

 Big Brain Academy is a puzzle video game published and developed by Nintendo for the Nintendo DS handheld video game console.
 It was released in Japan on June 30, 2005, and subsequently in other regions in summer 2006.
-The game was planned to be released in China for the iQue DS system and appeared in the system's trailer, but this release was cancelled for unknown reasons.
+The game was planned to be released in China for the iQue DS system and appeared in the system's trailer, but it remained unreleased.
 It has been compared to Brain Age: Train Your Brain in Minutes a Day!.
 It was marketed under Nintendo's Touch!
 Generations brand.
-A sequel, Big Brain Academy: Wii Degree, was released on the Wii in April 2007.
+Two sequels, Big Brain Academy: Wii Degree, released on the Wii in April 2007, and Big Brain Academy: Brain vs Brain, released on the Nintendo Switch in December 2021.

 Gameplay

 In Big Brain Academy, tests are done to measure the player's brain's mass.
 The heavier the brain, the smarter the brain is or the better its reaction time.
 There is no single game mechanism to Big Brain Academy; as it is an assortment of puzzles with no one puzzle having greater priority than the other.
-Correct answers add to the brain mass, while incorrect answers reduce the brain mass.
+Solving puzzles adds to the brain mass, while failing puzzles reduces the brain mass.
 The better the player does, the more difficult the puzzles become.

 There are three modes of play: Test mode, Practice mode, and Versus mode.